jaypasdev/coursera-copilot-secure-code/README.md

 ## Features
 - Go to  `http://localhost:<port>/Home/WebForm` to have a login form.
 The backend enables login validating against SQL injections and XSS (Activity: writing secure code using copilot)
 - Use requests.http to test User and Admin registration and login returning JWT tokens
+- Use requests.http to test the protected endpoints using Bearer tokens coming from the above logins

 ## Requirements
 - .NET 9.0 or later